BreanneP/schedule/README.md

 3. Run the following command in Terminal/Cmd: ```python3 app.py```

 ## Files
-* .gitignore contains all the files that Github should not commit (it is important that you do not commit your client_secret.json or secrets.csv files)
+* .gitignore contains all the files that Github should not commit (it is important that you do not commit your client_secret_personal.json or secrets_personal.csv files)
 * app.py is the application that verifies credentials and calls the other files' functions
-* client_secret.json contains your Google OAuth client secrets
+* client_secret_personal.json contains your Google OAuth client secrets
 * emails.py handles working with the Gmail API and sending messages
 * example.csv is an example CSV file for what secret.csv should look like
 * README.md is this file you're reading right now
 * requirements.txt contains all the requirements you will need for this program
 * schedule.py handles working with the Google Calendar API and creating the body of the email
-* secrets.csv contains receiver emails as well as your calendar's ID
+* secrets_personal.csv contains receiver emails as well as your calendar's ID

 ## Sources
 * [Gmail Send Example](https://stackoverflow.com/questions/37201250/sending-email-via-gmail-python